astronomer/docs/learn/airflow-dbt.md

 ## Step 2: Prepare the data

-This tutorial uses a subset of the following dataset: [Open Power System Data.
-2020.
-Data Package National generation capacity.
-Version 2020-10-01](https://doi.org/10.25832/national_generation_capacity/2020-10-01) (Primary data from various sources, for a complete list see the linked source).
+This tutorial uses an Airflow DAG to orchestrate dbt Core jobs that calculate the percentage of solar and renewable energy capacity in different years for a selected country.

 1. [Download the CSV file](https://github.com/astronomer/learn-tutorials-data/blob/main/subset_energy_capacity.csv) from GitHub.
 2. Save the downloaded CSV file in the `include` directory of your Airflow project.

+This tutorial uses a subset of the original data.
+The full data source provided by Open Power System Data can be found [here](https://doi.org/10.25832/national_generation_capacity/2020-10-01).

 ## Step 3: Prepare your data warehouse